drosera-network/trap-foundry-template/README.md

 > Note: The `DROSERA_PRIVATE_KEY` environment variable can be used to deploy traps.
 You can also set it in the drosera.toml file as `private_key = "0x.."`.

+### Transfer Event Trap
+The TransferEventTrap is an example of how a Trap can parse event logs from a block and respond to a specific ERC-20 token transfer events.

+To deploy the Transfer Event Trap, uncomment the `transfer_event_trap` section in the `drosera.toml` file.
+Add the token address to the `tokenAddress` constant in the `TransferEventTrap.sol` file and then deploy the trap.

 ## Testing

 Example tests are included in the `tests` directory.
 They simulate how Drosera Operators execute traps and determine if a response should be triggered.
 To run the tests, execute the following command: